Thizisfranklin/IDS2024F/Homework/Hw 3/README.md

   8) In summary, A ⇒ B does not imply B ⇒ A because implication is a one-way relationship unless both directions are established, which would require A ↔ B (A if and only if B), indicating equivalence.
     **Example**:
    +  A: "A tree has green leaves".
 "B: "It is spring or summer."
 A ⇒ B (If a tree has green leaves, it's likely spring or summer) is generally true, but B ⇒ A (If it is spring or summer, the tree must have green leaves) is not always true.
 This example shows that A ⇒ B does not necessarily imply B ⇒ A because not all trees will have green leaves in the spring or summer due to various factors like evergreen species or environmental condition
+9) **Example**:
++ A: "A tree has green leaves."
++ B: "It is spring or summer"
++ A ⇒ B: "If it is raining, then the streets are wet."This is logically true in many common situations, because when it rains, the streets often get wet.
+Rain is a common cause of wet streets.
++ B ⇒ A: "If the streets are wet, then it must be raining."
+This is not necessarily true.
+The streets could be wet for reasons other than rain.
+Hence The wetness of the streets (B) could have many causes besides rain (A), such as washing the streets, a burst water pipe, or any number of other factors.
+While A ⇒ B might hold logically (because rain often leads to wet streets), it doesn’t imply that A (rain) is the cause of B (wet streets), as there are many other potential causes for the wetness.
+This shows that logical implication does not always equate to physical causation.